 Although the GPU plays a crucial role, work is also carried out on the CPU.
-The interpreter primarily utilises the CPU for the frontend and data transfer, making it more GPU-bound as most of the work is performed on the GPU.
+The interpreter primarily utilises the CPU for data transfer and the pre-processing step, making it more GPU-bound as most of the work is performed on the GPU.
 However, the transpiler additionally relies on the CPU to perform the transpilation step.
 This step involves generating a kernel for each expression and sending these kernels to the driver for compilation, a process also handled by the CPU.
-By contrast, the interpreter only required one kernel which needs to be converted into PTX and compiled by the driver only once.
+By contrast, the interpreter only required one kernel to be converted into PTX and compiled by the driver once.
 Consequently, the transpiler is significantly more CPU-bound and variations in the CPU used have a much greater impact.
 Therefore, using a more powerful CPU benefits the transpiler more than the interpreter.